 Saving the Rainforest through the Power of Cocoa

-Katie works for the RSPB (The Royal Society for the Protection of Birds) in the protected area of Goal Rainforest in Sierra Leone, where she is collaborating closely with forest communities to ensure that the wonders of chocolate become rewards for cocoa farmers who protect their rainforest and its wildlife.
+As part of her work with RSPB (The Royal Society for the Protection of Birds) in the protected area of Gola Rainforest in Sierra Leone, Kate was collaborating closely with forest communities to ensure that the wonders of chocolate become rewards for cocoa farmers who protect their rainforest and its wildlife.

 Alongside the farmers that are living in Gola forest, we are able to produce forest-friendly products – allowing consumers to eat amazing chocolate and in parallel, help save the rainforest.

 Being an intrapreneur is not an easy journey.
 Why having a community of like-minded people is important and what does the league of intrapreneurs means to you?
 To be an intrapreneur, it is important to have a strong network around you that can help you.
 From the first moment, when I had an interview to become a part of The League, I started to feel that connection.
 Now I’m surrounded with other people that are from completely different sectors and jobs (and some similar as well!)
 I have found that community where we are all facing the same challenges and that we are all trying to find ways to navigate through it.
 Sometimes we are failing, sometimes we are succeeding – knowing that everyone is doing that is a really an empowering feeling.